danielaparker/jsoncons/README.md

 [json_benchmarks](https://github.com/danielaparker/json_benchmarks) provides some measurements about how `jsoncons` compares to other `json` libraries.
 Results for [JSONTestSuite](https://github.com/nst/JSONTestSuite) and [JSON_checker](http://www.json.org/JSON_checker/) tests may be found [here](https://danielaparker.github.io/json_benchmarks/).

+### What's new on master

+The signatures of `jsonpointer::get`, `jsonpointer::insert`, `jsonpointer::insert_or_assign`,
+`jsonpointer::remove` and `jsonpointer::replace` have been changed to be consistent with other functions in the jsoncons library.
+Each of these functions now has two overloads, one that takes an `std::error_code` parameter and uses it to report errors, and one that throws a `jsonpointer_error` exception to report errors.

 ### A simple program using jsoncons

 ```c++